-- RG 000.207 ASIC can exercise a range of administrative powers, including our stop order powers or taking enforcement action, where we identify concerns with the disclosure in a CSF offer document or in advertisements for a CSF offer. - RG 000.208 A stop order is an administrative mechanism that allows us to prevent the offer or issue of shares under a CSF offer document where we consider that: - (a) the CSF offer document is defective: - (b) the CSF offer document is not worded and presented in a 'clear, concise and effective' manner; or - (c) the offer is expressly stated to be made under the CSF regime, but is not an eligible CSF offer. - RG 000.209 We may also use our stop order powers where an advertisement or publication for a CSF offer contains a misleading or deceptive statement or does not include the required statement advising investors to consider the CSF offer document and general risk warning. - RG 000.210 Further information on ASIC's stop order powers and the process that we follow when exercising these powers can be found in RG 254.
+- RG 261.230 If we have concerns about the disclosure in your company's CSF offer document, we may seek corrective disclosure.
+We will generally notify your company and the CSF intermediary hosting your CSF offer about our concerns.
+We will generally ask the intermediary to consider suspending the offer until corrective disclosure has been published on the platform. - RG 261.231 If our concerns are not resolved, we may exercise a range of administrative powers, including using ASIC's stop order powers or taking enforcement action. - RG 261.232 A stop order is an administrative mechanism that allows us to prevent the offer or issue of shares under a CSF offer document where we consider that: - (a) the CSF offer document is defective; - (b) the CSF offer document is not worded and presented in a 'clear, concise and effective' manner; or - (c) the offer is expressly stated to be made under the CSF regime, but is not an eligible CSF offer. - RG 261.233 We may also use our stop order powers when an advertisement or publication for a CSF offer contains a misleading or deceptive statement or does not include the required statement advising investors to consider the CSF offer document and general risk warning. - RG 261.234 Further information on ASIC's stop order powers and the process that we follow when exercising these powers can be found in RG 254.

-F Temporary corporate governance and reporting concessions
+F Public company corporate governance and reporting obligations